Reduction of the Twisted Bilayer Graphene Chiral Hamiltonian into a $2\times2$ matrix operator and physical origin of

 \section{Abstract}

-The chiral Hamiltonian for twisted graphene bilayers is written as a $2\times2$ matrix operator by a renormalization of the Hamiltonian that takes into account the particle-hole symmetry.
-This results in an effective Hamiltonian with an average field plus and effective non-Abelian gauge potential.
-The action of the proposed renormalization maps the zero-mode region into the ground state.
-Modes near zero energy have an antibonding nature in a triangular lattice.
-This leads to a phase-frustration effect associated with massive degeneration, and makes flat-bands modes similar to confined modes observed in other bipartite lattices.
-Suprisingly, the proposed Hamiltonian renormalization suggests that flat-bands at magic angles are akin to floppy-mode bands in flexible crystals or glasses, making an unexpected connection between rigidity topological theory and magic angle twisted two-dimensional heterostructures physics.
+The chiral Hamiltonian for twisted graphene bilayers is written as a $2\times2$ matrix operator by a renormalization of the Hamiltonian that takes into account the particle-hole symmetry. {This results in an effective Hamiltonian written in terms of Pauli matrices}.
+The action of the proposed renormalization maps zero-modes flat-bands into ground states.
+On each graphene layer, modes near zero energy have an antibonding nature in a triangular lattice.
+This leads to a phase-frustration effect associated with massive degeneration, and makes flat-bands modes similar to confined modes observed in other bipartite lattices. {At magic angles, it is shown that intralayer frustration is zero while for other angles is proportional to the squared Fermi velocity.} Suprisingly, the proposed Hamiltonian renormalization suggests that flat-bands at magic angles are akin to floppy-mode bands in flexible crystals or glasses, making an unexpected connection between rigidity topological theory and twisted two-dimensional systems.